Dear Difference Maker,

 We are justifying, rationalizing, explaining, defending and debating our victim mindset, by making it all about them and not about anything that’s going on with our own self-esteem and confidence in the world.
 I’m talking to the person who bullies as well as the person who is continuously finding themselves being victimized.

 A good example of the “real time” energetic impact we are having on our situations comes from Dr. Irene C. Kassorla’s Go For It!!!
-She shares the story of a patient she had during her internship, named Charlie Blake.
+She shares a story a patient she had during her internship, named Charlie Blake.

 Charlie was known throughout Britain as one of the sickest men in the country because he had severe schizophrenia.
-For thirty years he sat in a rocking chair, rocking back and forth while staring at the ground and muttering guttural sounds.
-Irene decided to do her doctorate thesis on positive verses negative attention.
+For thirty years he sat in a rocking chair, rocking back and forth while staring at the ground and muttering guttural sounds out of his throat.
+Irene decided to do her doctorate thesis on positive verses negative strokes.
 The results were so astounding that her peers accused her of using drugs.
 But all she did was send positive vibes.

 Beginning with the first day she began working with him she took a rocking chair in and started rocking with him in “sync,” and then she would turn her shoulders toward him, give him loving eye contact, lean toward him and start to compliment him.
 She’d say things like, “Charlie, I like the way you blink your eyes.”
 “Charlie, I like the tone in your voice, it’s very nice.”